Background pattern

 Film coating:

-Polvinyl alcohol, titanium dioxide, macrogol 3350, talc, aluminium lake indigo carmine (E132).
+Polyvinyl alcohol, titanium dioxide, macrogol 3350, talc, aluminum lake indigo carmine (E132).

-Descovy film-coated tablets are blue, rectangular tablets, marked on one face with “GSI” and on the other with the number “225”.
+Descovy film-coated tablets are blue, rectangular tablets, marked on one side with “GSI” and on the other with the number “225”.

-Descovy is presented in bottles of 30 tablets (with a silica gel desiccant that must be kept in the bottle to help protect the tablets).
-The silica gel desiccant is contained in a separate sachet or container, and must not be taken.
+Descovy is available in bottles of 30 film-coated tablets (with a silica gel desiccant that should be kept in the bottle to help protect the tablets).
+The silica gel desiccant is contained in a separate sachet or container and should not be swallowed.

-This medicinal product is available in packs of 1 bottle of 30 film-coated tablets and in packs of 60 (2 bottles of 30) and 90 (3 bottles of 30) film-coated tablets.
-Only some pack sizes may be marketed.
+This medication is available in packs of 1 bottle of 30 film-coated tablets and in packs of 60 (2 bottles of 30) and 90 (3 bottles of 30) film-coated tablets.
+Not all pack sizes may be marketed.

 Gilead Sciences Ireland UC